SpaceBuckets/SpaceBuckets/static/docs/electrical-basics/electrical-basics.md

     _Electricity can be dangerous, especially to power coming from the wall_.
 Make sure you understand and take responsibility for your actions when working with mains electricity.
 Power tells us about how much energy we're using in a given amount of time. **It's important to figure out whether we have a good enough heatsink, a big enough power supply, or fat enough wires.** Power equals voltage times current, or P = I x V. Power is measured in Watts, abbreviated with the letter W. So say you have a high power LED with a 30V forward voltage and a 1A forward current.
 That means the LED dissipates 30W, and you'd need a power supply greater than 30W to drive it.
 Some of that power gets turned into light, and some of that power gets turned into heat.
 While LEDs convert a greater proportion of power to light than, say, incandescent bulbs, they still generate plenty of heat that must be heatsinked.

     ### Voltage, Current and Ohm's Law

+    **Electricity is all about the flow of electrons to transfer energy**.
+The best way to understand how this works is with the water analogy.
+Current is like flow; how much electricity is flowing through a circuit, or how much water is flowing through a pipe.
+Voltage is like pressure; the harder you push, the more flow you get.
+Resistance limits how much flow you get; a resistor resists the flow of electrons like a skinny pipe resists the flow of water.

     <pre>
         <img src='https://i.imgur.com/c0KIOxJ.jpg'/>
         <div>Ohm's law is the law for electricity.
 It's what relates current to voltage and resistance!</div>
     </pre>

-    **Electricity is all about the flow of electrons to transfer energy**.
-The best way to understand how this works is with the water analogy.
-Current is like flow; how much electricity is flowing through a circuit, or how much water is flowing through a pipe.
-Voltage is like pressure; the harder you push, the more flow you get.
-Resistance limits how much flow you get; a resistor resists the flow of electrons like a skinny pipe resists the flow of water.
-Ohm's law is the law for electricity.
+    **Ohm's law is the law for electricity**.
 It's what relates current to voltage and resistance.
 Specifically, voltage equals current times resistance, or V = I x R. For a given resistance (measured in Ohms), the more current you'll get (measure in Amperes, or amps) for a given voltage (measured in volts).
 You might see these units expressed in units like millivolts or milliamps.
 These are just prefixes that act like multipliers on the units.
 For example, a milliamp is one one-thousandth of an amp.
 Volts are abbreviated with the letter V, amps with the letter A, and Ohms with the greek letter Omega.

     ### Electrical Circuits